abtinmo/python-usb/README.md

   you can change the fileformats by editing  line 16 in python-usb.py ,by default is pdf and docx

-  for runing script in backgraound ,type in terimnal or cmd
+  for running script in background ,type in terimnal or cmd

   windows --> pythonw python-usb.py